Were you properly notified of the lawsuit?

 -

-Informing the Person: The server must inform the person of suitable age and discretion about the contents of the documents being served.
+Informing the Person: Good service practice would inform the person of suitable age and discretion about the contents of the documents being served.
 This ensures that they understand the nature of the legal papers they are accepting on behalf of the defendant.

 It's important to note that "suitable age and discretion" service is considered a substitute for personal service and should be used only when personal service cannot be achieved with reasonable efforts.
 The server must exercise due diligence to ensure that the person accepting the documents meets the criteria of suitable age and discretion.